“So let’s start a Jazz Festival”

 Our programme is designed to appeal to music lovers of all ages and tastes and over the past three years we have successfully grown and diversified our audience considerably.
 We celebrate jazz and blues in a way that makes these important genres accessible and appealing to a wide and diverse audience – from primary school children to OAPs.

-Now in its fourth year, with 50% year on year audience growth and increasingly wider appeal, Bristol International Jazz & Blues Festival is one of the city’s biggest music events.
+Now in its sixth year, with 50% year on year audience growth and increasingly wider appeal, Bristol International Jazz & Blues Festival is one of the city’s biggest music events.